ksron/Markdown-to-HTML/README.md

         -3 : Command 3
 ```
    * {input_file}: Input File's name.
 If file does not exist, it will send error message.
 If user put only {input_file}, '{input_file}.html' will be made in same directory.
    * [options]: Choose options for converting '.md' file.
 This options does not impact by ordering.
-User can use both 'Upper' and 'Lower' alphabet in options.
-But do not allow no arguments.(ex, only '-o', '-f' with no arguments.)
+User can use both 'Upper' and 'Lower' case in options.
+But do not allow no arguments.(ex, only '-o', '-f' with no arguments.).
 ```
       * -o   (filename) : Make html file which name is decided by user.
 Do not allow file's extension.
       * -f   (format)   : Decide output's format type.
 Only '.html' is allowed in this version.
       * -s   (style)    : Decide output's style type (plain, fancy, slide).
 Only 'lower case' is allowed in (style).
+                          If style is plain, '(filename).html' will be made, any others, '(filename)_(style).html' will be made.
       * -d   (direction): Decide where will you put the file.
 You can decide directory address.
       * -1              : Command 1
       * -2              : Command 2